Waikiki Surfing: Where to catch your next wave.

 How Big are the waves in Waikiki?

-The waves in Waikiki are not big and typically don’t pose a threat to anyone.
+The waves in Waikiki tend to be around 2-4 feet.
+The waves are gentle, fun, and provide nice long rides.
 The sizes usually are in the few foot range and really meant for beginners or someone looking to get out and have some fun.
 They don’t call Waikiki home of the party wave for no reason.

 Where can I get Surf Lessons in Waikiki?